discourse/discourse/docs/INSTALL-cloud.md

 - The default of **New York** is a good choice for most US and European audiences.
 Or select a region that is geographically closer to your audience.

-- Enter your domain `discourse.example.com` as the name.
+- Enter your domain as the Droplet name, i.e. `discourse.example.com` where example is your domain.

 Create your new Droplet.
 You will receive an email with the root password.
 (However, if you know [how to use SSH keys](https://www.google.com/search?q=digitalocean+ssh+keys), you may not need a password to log in.)